 CO-OPTED DIRECTORS

-58. Subject to Article 50 the Directors may appoint Co-opted Directors.
+58. Subject to Articles 50 and 50A, the Directors may appoint Co-opted Directors.
 A ‘Co-opted Director’ means a person who is appointed to be a Director by being Co-opted by Directors who have not themselves been so appointed.

 APPOINTMENT OF ADDITIONAL DIRECTORS